strimzi/proposals/031-tls-encrypt-the-kafka-connect-rest-api.md

 https://strimzi.io/docs/operators/latest/using.html#ref-alternative-subjects-certs-for-listeners-str

-If the user has enabled an encrypted HTTPS listener and the certificate they referenced in the `certChainAndKey` field is not signed by a well known CA, they must also configure the `strimziTruststoreCert`.
-This property must point to an existing secret that contains a certificate that Strimzi can use to generate a truststore.
+If the user has enabled an encrypted HTTPS listener and the certificate they referenced in the `certChainAndKey` field is not signed by a CA root certificate that is trusted by the Java runtime by default (i.e. signed by a well known CA like Verisign or Let's Encrypt), they must also configure the `trustedCertificates`.
+This property must point to an existing secret that contains the certificate that was used to sign the certificate provided in the `certChainAndKey` fields.
+This certificate will be used by Strimzi to generate a truststore.
 The resulting truststore will be used by the Strimzi operators, e.g. KafkaConnector, MirrorMaker2 when communicating with Kafka Connect.

 ## Affected/not affected projects